understand the question, “What is reading?” we have to understand the changing

 with texts that use a range of systems and multiple modes of

 Reading therefore refers to all ways

 of gaining meaning from texts, including non-print texts.
 This can include reading print such as books, magazines, posters and charts, as well

 films, videos, webpages, photographs and graphic materials.

-The document Our school approach to reading (PDF, 653KB) outlines the important steps and teaching and learning decisions we make to assist all students to become competent and successful readers across the wide variety of texts they encounter.
+The document our school's Reading Framework outlines the important steps and teaching and learning decisions we make to assist all students to become competent and successful readers across the wide variety of texts they encounter.